 3. Is there a local park where milkweed grows wild?

 4. Does a local nursery sell milkweed plants?
-(If yes, make sure no pesticides were used on the plant or it will kill your caterpillars!)
+(If yes, make sure no pesticides were used on the plants or it will kill your caterpillars!)

 5. Call a local university with an entomology or wildlife biology program for guidance.